collective/collective.logbook/README.rst

 Introduction
 ------------

-For anonymous users Plone generates an Error Page which contains an error number.
+For anonymous users Plone generates an Error Page, which contains an error number.
 But what to do with this error number?

 You have to log into your plone site, go to the ZMI, check the error_log object